lpic2book/src/docs/lpic2.208.1.md

 ####  Apache Virtual Hosting

-*Virtual Hosting* is a technique that provides the capability virtual hosting to host more than one domain on one *physical* host.
+*Virtual Hosting* is a technique that provides the capability to host more than one domain on one *physical* host.
 There are two methods to implement virtual hosting:

 **Name-based virtual hosting**